 Current investments represent assets readily realizable that are not intended to be held for more than a year from purchase.
 Current Investments are reported if the company operates a classified balance sheet that segments existing and non-current assets.

 Non-current investments represent assets that are not readily realizable and are intended to be held for more than a year from purchase.
 Non-Current Investments are reported if the company operates a classified balance sheet that segments current and non-current assets.

 Deferred revenue is a component of liabilities representing the carrying amount of receivables that were not recognized as revenue.
 These generally include sales, licensing fees, and royalties but exclude interest income.
 Deferred revenue is usually classified as a current liability.

 Deposit Liabilities are a component of Liabilities, mainly down payments, representing the total of all deposit liabilities, including foreign and domestic interest and noninterest-bearing deposits.

 Property, Plant & Equipment, often abbreviated PP&E, is a component of Assets representing long-term operational assets not easily converted into cash and not intended for resale.

-PP&E Net is the carrying amount after accumulated depreciation.
-Accumulated depreciation is the depletion and amortization of physical assets used conducting business to produce goods and services.
+PP&E net is the carrying amount after accumulated depreciation.
+Accumulated depreciation is the depletion and amortization of physical assets used to conduct business to produce goods and services.